Summary

 - ^ 2023 Congressional Record, Vol. 169, Page S22 (January 3, 2023)

 - ^ Svitek, Patrick.
 “Manchin changes party registration to independent, fueling speculation”.
 Washington Post.
+Archived from the original on June 27, 2024.
 Retrieved June 1, 2024.

 Manchin joins three other members of the Senate who identify as independents: Senators Bernie Sanders (Vermont), Angus King (Maine) and Kyrsten Sinema (Arizona), who caucus with Democrats.
 A Manchin spokesperson said he will continue to caucus with the Democrats.